chef/bento/README.md

 #### Hyper-V Generation 2 VM's

-There are fundamental differences between the 2 VM types (Gen 1 and Gen 2) in Hyper-V. Most notably, there is no floppy drive support for Gen 2.
+There are fundamental differences between VM types (Gen 1 and Gen 2) in Hyper-V. Most notably, there is no floppy drive support for Gen 2.
 In order to provide the same resources you previously did with a floppy drive, you will now need to create iso images that contain those files (in particular, the autounattend.xml and the base_setup.ps1 files) and then attach those images via the "secondary_iso_images" parameter.
-You will also need to manage the driver disk that holds on the hyper-v guest services drivers and adjust the autounattend.xml file as appropriate.
+You will also need to manage the driver disk that holds the hyper-v guest services drivers and adjust the autounattend.xml file as appropriate.
 Also note that there is an updated Autounattend.xml file for Gen 2 which supports EFI partitions.
+You will want to update that file for the particular Windows version you are using and ensure that the partitions are correct for you situation.

 #### macOS / OSX